Positive Behavior Support, Graduate Certificate

 This online Graduate Certificate in Positive Behavior Support prepares students who graduate, have a masters degree in a relevant field (www.bacb.com/index.php?page=100378), obtain the required supervised experience, and pass the BACB® examination, to serve as Board Certified Behavior Analysts (BCBAs), and Arizona Licensed Behavior Analysts (LBAs).
 Our graduates help parents, teachers, and others who support people with disabilities and challenging behavior.

 If you want more information or have more questions about this program, please visit our Frequently Asked Questions page.

 You may begin this program in either the fall or spring semester.
 Be sure to complete your program application early so you have time to register for classes.
 Application Deadlines are:

 - May 15 for the fall term

 If you plan to pursue online graduate courses you must be able to find, read and understand information provided on a website such as this.
-Therefore please read the above information carefully and follow all the links to ensure you understand it.
-If you still have questions, please contact Dr. Davidson.
+Therefore, please read the information on this page carefully and follow all the links to ensure you understand it.
+If you still have questions, please contact Dr. Juane Heflin.

 Flagstaff, AZ 86011